rushiagr/npf/content/blog/cassandra-server-in-10-minutes.md

     sudo apt-get install --yes --quiet python-pip

 Now install pip package `cassandra-driver`.
 You can install it in virtual environment also.
-You can safely ignore the last statement if you have never heard the term 'Python virtual environments' before.
+You can safely ignore my last sentence if you have never heard the term 'Python virtual environments' before.

     sudo pip install cassandra-driver